 Conduct the Final Interview

-You should be getting down to two or three candidates.
-The last step is to interview them.
+At this point, you should hopefully be narrowing your pool of applicants down to two or three candidates and the last step is to interview them.

 Those situational questions give you insight into how people truly act when things happen in the moment because so much of business happens in the moment.